-In the Resource Room, a trained library professional is on hand to help you fulfill your information needs.
-As well as one-to-one assistance, internet access is available for health research, and we can provide you with materials on topics such as cancer prevention, diagnosis, treatment, symptom management, end-of-life care, nutrition, clinical trials, support, caregiving, alternative and complementary therapies, emotional health and wellbeing, and family care issues.
-You can also find out more about the cancer services offered at Rutgers Cancer Institute of New Jersey.
+In the Resource Room, a library professional is available to help you fulfill your information needs.
+We can provide you with materials on topics such as cancer prevention, diagnosis, treatment, symptom management, end-of-life care, nutrition, clinical trials, support, caregiving, alternative and complementary therapies, emotional health and wellbeing, and family care issues.
+You can also find out more about the cancer services offered at the Rutgers Cancer Institute of New Jersey.
+As well as one-to-one assistance, internet access is available for health research.

 The Resource Room offers:

 - Computers with access to online resources and credible health websites.